-Police probe into Charleena Lyles shooting could take months
+Police probe into Charleena Lyles fatal shooting could take months

 - Sam Elliott rides again as ‘The Hero’

-The results are reviewed by the Police Department’s Force Review Board to determine if policy was followed and if any lessons can be learned.
+The results then are reviewed by the Police Department’s Force Review Board to determine if policy was followed and if any lessons can be learned.
 The board reviews and analyzes the most serious as well as intermediate use of force by police.

-The Force Review Board has drawn praise from the federal monitor overseeing police reforms, in a 2015 report.
+The Force Review Board (FRB) has drawn praise from the federal monitor overseeing police reforms, in a 2015 report.

+Under department policy, the Force Review Unit captain is the standing chair of the board.
+The deputy chief or any assistant chief, or designee, may chair the FRB as required by the department’s needs.
+For an officer-involved shooting, it typically is an assistant chief.

+Members include the force-review captain, a representative from the Training Section, three representatives from the Patrol Operations Bureau, a representative from the Audit, Policy & Research Section and a representative from the Investigations Bureau.

+The chair does not vote unless there is a tie.
+Observers, who do not vote, may include representatives of the Justice Department; the court-appointed monitoring team overseeing police reforms; the civilian director of the Police Department’s Office of Professional Accountability; and a civilian and union representative in cases of shootings by officers.

+Additionally, experts on case-specific issues are brought in as needed, but those individuals do not vote

-The review board’s examination of the shooting will also likely take time.
+Like previous cases, the review board’s examination of Sunday’s shooting will also likely take time.

-For example, following the fatal shooting of Che Taylor by two officers on Feb.
+For example, after the fatal shooting of Che Taylor by two officers on Feb.
 21, 2016, the review board did not reach its finding that the shooting fell within department policy until nearly three months later.

-The review board’s findings are also submitted to the King County Prosecuting Attorney’s Office to determine if criminal charges are warranted, and can be used in a public inquest into the shooting.
+The review board’s findings are also submitted to the King County Prosecuting Attorney’s Office to determine if criminal charges are warranted and can be used in a public inquest into the shooting.

 One of the issues that has been raised is whether crisis-intervention procedures might have made a difference given Lyles’ previous contact with police and her mental-health issues.

-Both of the officers involved, who have not been identified, had undergone Crisis Intervention Training (CIT) and one was a certified CIT officer, meaning he had undergone additional intensive de-escalation and mental-health intervention training, Police Chief Kathleen O’Toole said Monday.
+Both of the officers involved, who have not been identified, had undergone Crisis Intervention Training (CIT) and one was a certified CIT officer, meaning he had undergone additional, intensive de-escalation and mental-health intervention training, Police Chief Kathleen O’Toole said Monday.

 Under the federal reforms, all officers receive a minimum level of such training, and some get enhanced training.

-Whether the procedures would have made a difference in Sunday’s confrontation is uncertain, but overall they have proved to be successful, according to an August 2016 report.
+Whether the procedures would have made a difference in Sunday’s confrontation is uncertain but are likely to receive close scrutiny.

+Overall they have proved to be successful, according to an August 2016 report.

 The federal monitor also has praised those efforts.